Ethics policies and reporting misconduct

 Ethics policies and supplemental guidance

-- Anti-Fraud and Anti-Corruption Policy (also available in French, Spanish, and Arabic); supplemental guide available in English, French, Spanish, and Arabic
+- Anti-Fraud and Anti-Corruption Policy (also available in French, Spanish, Arabic, and Russian); supplemental guide available in English, French, Spanish, and Arabic

-- Anti-Trafficking Policy (also available in French, Spanish, and Arabic); supplemental guide available in English, French, Spanish, and Arabic
+- Anti-Human Trafficking and Exploitation Policy (also available in French, Spanish, Arabic, and Russian); supplemental guide available in English, French, Spanish, Arabic, and Russian

-- Child Safeguarding Policy (also available in French, Spanish, and Arabic); supplemental guide available in English, French, Spanish, and Arabic
+- Child Safeguarding Policy (also available in French, Spanish, Arabic, and Russian); supplemental guide available in English, French, Spanish, and Arabic

 - Discrimination, Harassment and Bullying Policy (also available in French, Spanish, and Arabic); supplemental guide available in English, French, Spanish, and Arabic

-- Prevention of Sexual Exploitation and Abuse of Program Participants and Community Members Policy (also available in French, Spanish, and Arabic); supplemental guide available in English, French, Spanish, and Arabic
+- Prevention of Sexual Exploitation and Abuse of Programme Participants and Community Members Policy (also available in French, Spanish, Arabic, and Russian); supplemental guide available in English, French, Spanish, and Arabic

-- Sexual Misconduct Policy (also available in French, Spanish, and Arabic); supplemental guide available in English, French, Spanish, and Arabic
+- Sexual Misconduct Policy (also available in French, Spanish, Arabic, and Russian); supplemental guide available in English, French, Spanish, Arabic, and Russian